ChetanaSalunkhe/KitchenMantra-Mini-project/README.md

         d.
 What's new in this receipe
         e.
 Receipe name, duration, veg/nonveg category etc.
   5. Explore All receipes -
         a.
-All receipes, Veg receipes, Non-Veg receipes
+All receipes, Veg receipes, Non-Veg receipes using tab layout
         b.
 Bottomsheet dialog to give feedback for receipe
         c.
 Add receipe to favourites